ucll-programming/course-material/exercises/lists/assignment-remove.en.md

 :::TASK
 Write a function `remove(xs, item_to_remove)` that removes all occurrences of `item_to_remove` in `xs`.
 It has to modify `xs` in place.

+Make sure your algorithm works efficiently.
+We added a special test case that will time out if your code is too slow.
 :::

 :::USAGE